DrSmithFr/wasm-engine/README.md

 1. Install Go 1.18 or later.
 2. Clone the repository.
+3. Run `go mod tidy` to download the dependencies.
-3. Copy the `wasm_exec.js` file from the Go installation directory to the `public/build`.
+4. Copy the `wasm_exec.js` file from the Go installation directory to the `public/build`.

     run `cp "$(go env GOROOT)/misc/wasm/wasm_exec.js" build/`

-4. Run `GOARCH=wasm GOOS=js go build -o build/engine.wasm engine.go` to build the WebAssembly binary.
 5. Run `go run server.go` to start the server.
 6. Open `http://localhost:8080` in your browser.